 SPECIAL MEETINGS

 4.3.
-(1) A special meeting of Council may be called by the President or the majority of Councillors by submitting to the Registrar a written request for the meeting containing the matter or matters for decision at the meeting.
+(1) A special meeting of Council may be called by the President or the majority of Councillors by submitting to the Registrar a direction for the meeting containing the matter or matters for decision at the meeting.

 (2) At a special meeting, Council may only consider or transact the specific matter or matters referred to in subsection (1).